MaxHalford/tuna/README.md

 #### `SequentialGroupBy`

-The `GroupBy` can incur a large head if you are computing many statistics and that your data is very large.
+Using a `GroupBy` can incur a large memory usage if you are computing many statistics on a very large dataset.
 Indeed at most `n * k` values will have to maintained in memory, where `n` is the number of group keys and `k` is the number of `Extractor`s.
 This can potentially become quite large, especially if you're using nested `GroupBy`s.
 While this is completely fine if you have enough RAM available, it can slow down the computation.

 The trick is that **if your data is ordered by the group key then you only have to store the running statistics for one group at a time**.
 This means you only have to maintain `k` in memory.
 While having ordered data isn't always the case, it does happen.
 To make the most of this you can use the `SequentialGroupBy` struct which can be initialised with the `NewSequentialGroupBy` method.
 It takes as argument a `Sink` in addition to the arguments used for `NewGroupBy`.
 Every time a new group key is encountered the current statistics are written to the `Sink` and a new `Extractor` is initialised to handle the new group.